String/Gravity Theory Seminar Spring 2021

 Held every Wednesday, 2-3pm EST.

-Quantum BTZ black hole
+Title: Quantum BTZ black hole

 Abstract: The study of quantum effects on black holes including their gravitational backreaction is an important but notoriously hard problem.
 I will begin by reviewing how the framework of braneworld holography allows to solve it for strongly-coupled quantum conformal fields.
 Then I will describe a holographic construction of quantum rotating BTZ black holes (quBTZ) using an exact dual four-dimensional bulk solution.
 Besides yielding the quantum-corrected geometry and the renormalized stress tensor of quBTZ, we use it to show that the quantum black hole entropy, which includes the entanglement of the fields outside the horizon, rather non-trivially satisfies the first law of thermodynamics, while the Bekenstein-Hawking-Wald entropy does not.